At South Lee School, we are very committed that in this age of technology our students should become confident digital citizens.

 Internet Matters https://www.internetmatters.org/

-Should parents have a safeguarding concern, they can contact Jo Coventry (Deputy Head) who is the school’s DSL (Designated Safeguarding Lead) at South Lee.
-Donna Macfarlane, the School Nurse is the alternate DSL.
+Should parents have a safeguarding concern, they can contact Jo Coventry (Deputy Head) who is the school’s DSL (Designated Safeguarding Lead).
+Donna Macfarlane, the School Nurse, Sarah Catchpole (Head of Pre-prep) and Tom Hoare (Head of Upper School) are also DSL.
 More information on safeguarding and reporting concerns can be found on the Suffolk Safeguarding webpage: http://www.suffolkscb.org.uk/